 Linear Layers, Factorization, and Parameter Efficiency

 One result I had not internalized before is what happens when we stack linear layers without nonlinearities between them.
 Two consecutive linear transformations collapse into a single linear transformation.
-Functionally, nothing changes.
+Functionally, nothing changes, but the parameterization does.

 I was familiar with LoRA in large language models, but I had mentally categorized it as a fine-tuning trick rather than a direct consequence of basic feedforward structure.
 Chapter 6 makes the underlying principle obvious: inserting a bottleneck linear layer is equivalent to imposing a low-rank constraint on the effective weight matrix.
 Two layers without an activation are simply a factorization.